aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/4th Semester/2nd Period/Decryption.md

 And there is our decrypted message!
 01100001 01000010.
 This is "aB".

 >[!note]
->Since we decrypt and encrypt with [[XOR]], it means that XOR is an operation that reverses itself!
+>Since we decrypt and encrypt with [[NOR]], it means that XOR is an operation that reverses itself!